Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Snapshot-QAOA Applied to Specific Quantum Hamiltonians

-We now provide a class of example Hamiltonians that have the desired structure discussed in Section \ref{sec:general_hamiltonian_structure}.
-To that end, we turn to the Transverse Field Ising Model (TFIM) - this class of Hamiltonians contains arbitrary $Z_i$ spin interactions, and $\sum_i X_i$ terms.
+We now focus on the Transverse Field Ising Model (TFIM) - this class of Hamiltonians contains arbitrary $Z_i$ spin interactions, and $\sum_i X_i$ terms.
 Snapshot-QAOA can address approximate ground-state finding of this general class of Hamiltonians.

 Given a graph $G = (V,E)$ with edge weights $w: E \to \mathbb{R}$, and a constant $B_x$, we can construct the following TFIM Hamiltonian:

 By identifying